-\citet{menon2024} argue that both the surface compositions and locations of luminous B-type supergiants in the HRD can be explained as a result of post main-sequence mergers, as proposed by \citet{podsiadlowski1990} as the origin of the B-supergiant progenitor of SN1987A, avoiding the need to extend the main sequence to cooler effective temperatures.
-Clearly the location of the TAMS is still under debate, indeed inspection of Fig.\,\ref{fig:hrd} shows that the TAMS implied by the stellar evolution tracks used here by way of illustration \citep{schootemeijer2019} does not match our notional TAMS location.
-Further characterization of the BLOeM binaries will shed further light on this subject and will be the subject of future BLOeM papers (in preparation), however in the following we will continue to refer to main sequence stars as described above.
+\citet{menon2024} argued that the surface compositions and locations of luminous B-type supergiants in the HRD can be explained as a result of post-main-sequence mergers, as proposed by \citet{podsiadlowski1990} as the origin of the B-supergiant progenitor of SN1987A.
+This avoids the need to extend the main sequence to cooler effective temperatures.
+Clearly, the location of the TAMS is still under debate, and inspection of Fig.\,\ref{fig:hrd} indeed shows that the TAMS implied by the stellar evolution tracks used here by way of illustration \citep{schootemeijer2019} does not match our notional TAMS location.
+Further characterization of the BLOeM binaries will shed further light on this subject and will be the subject of future BLOeM papers (in preparation), but in the following, we continue to refer to main-sequence stars as described above.

-The \vsini\ distributions of the main sequence stars, effectively single stars, SB1, and SB2 systems are shown in Fig.\,\ref{fig:hist_binaries} The single systems have a strong peak at low \vsini, with a hint of a secondary peak at intermediate values.
+The \vsini\ distributions of the main-sequence stars, effectively single stars, SB1, and SB2 systems are shown in Fig.\,\ref{fig:hist_binaries}.
+The single systems have a strong peak at low \vsini, with a hint of a secondary peak at intermediate values.
 This secondary peak is much more pronounced in the SB1 systems, likely indicating differing binary characteristics within these two groups.
-The SB2 systems lack the low \vsini\ peak, which is not unexpected given our earlier conclusion that many of these systems are likely synchronized by tides and have short periods \citep[see also][]{blex2024}.
-We also show the \vsini\ distribution of known eclipsing binary systems \citep[from][]{pawlak2016} and, assuming common axes of orbital and spin angular momentum, we can infer that this distribution closely reflects that of the equatorial rotation velocities of the A component stars.
+The SB2 systems lack the low \vsini\ peak, which is expected given our earlier conclusion that many of these systems are likely synchronized by tides and have short periods \citep[see also][]{blex2024}.
+We also show the \vsini\ distribution of known eclipsing binary systems \citep[from][]{pawlak2016}, and, assuming common axes of orbital and spin angular momentum, we can infer that this distribution closely reflects that of the equatorial rotation velocities of the A component stars.

 A potential implication of Fig.\,\ref{fig:hist_binaries} is that stars with moderate rotation are binaries that have been spun up by tides, while slowly rotating stars are most likely effectively single stars (which may include some fraction of mergers), while stars with the highest \vsini\ have been spun up by previous mass accretion.
-From Fig.\,\ref{fig:hrd} it is also apparent that the low \vsini\ cohort pervade the main sequence.
+Fig.\,\ref{fig:hrd} also shows that the low \vsini\ cohort pervades the main sequence.

-\subsubsection{The supergiants}
+\subsection{The supergiants}